VandVAIProducts/VandVAIProducts.github.io/v-and-v-concept-overview-and-terminologies.md

 ### Acknowledgment

 This lecture material is adapted from the [NASA Systems Engineering Handbook](https://soma.larc.nasa.gov/mmx/pdf_files/NASA-SP-2007-6105-Rev-1-Final-31Dec2007.pdf), Chapter 5.3 and 5.4.
-The figures are created by the author using materials from various sources.
+The figures are created by the instructor using materials from various sources.
 The terminologies are compiled from various online resources and textbooks on systems engineering, V&V, and machine learning.
-The author acknowledges the contributions of the original authors and sources in compiling this material.
+The instructor acknowledges the contributions of the original authors and sources in compiling this material.

-[Copilot](https://copilot.github.com) has been used to generate the text snippets and terminologies based on the input provided by the author.
-The author has reviewed and edited the generated text to ensure accuracy and relevance to the lecture content.
+[Copilot](https://copilot.github.com) has been used to generate the text snippets and terminologies based on the input provided by the instructor.
+The instructor has reviewed and edited the generated text to ensure accuracy and relevance to the lecture content.

 This brief is provided as a pre-reading material for the lecture on [Verification and Validation (V&V) for Machine Learning (ML) Models](https://vandvaiproducts.github.io/) by [Mansur M. Arief](https://mansurarief.github.io).
-For more information, please contact the author directly.
+For more information, please contact the instructor directly.

 <span style="font-size:small">**Content available online at [VandVAIProducts.github.io/v-and-v-concept-overview-and-terminologies](https://vandvaiproducts.github.io/v-and-v-concept-overview-and-terminologies)**.</span>